-This manual will instruct you in the operation and care of your unit.
-Have your qualified installer review this manual with you so that you fully understand the heater and how it functions.

-The gas supply line installation, installation of the heater, and repair and servicing of the heater requires continuing expert training and knowledge of gas heaters and should not be attempted by anyone who is not so qualified.
-See page 6 for definition of the necessary qualifications.
+This manual shall remain with the end user.
+The manual will will instruct the end user in the operation and care of the heater.
+An authorized installer shall review this manual with the end user to ensure full understanding of the heater and how it functions.
+The gas supply line installation, installation of the heater, and repair and servicing of the heater requires continuing expert training and knowledge of gas heaters and should not be attempted by anyone who is not authorized.
+See page 6

 Contact your local L.B.
 White distributor or the L.B.
-White Co., Inc. for assistance, or if you have any questions about the use of the equipment or its application.
+White Co., LLC for assistance, or if you have any questions about the use of the equipment or its application.

 The L.B.
-White Co., Inc. has a policy of continuous product improvement.
+White Co., LLC has a policy of continuous product improvement.
 It reserves the right to change specifications and design without notice.